GustafEnebog/sheldon/README.md

 ### Register and Login

-x
+The user can register or login by clicking on "Register" or "Login" top right in the Header.
+The user is then taken to a special Register or login page

 <img src="images-for-readme/register-login-link.jpg" width="700" height="auto">

 ### Log Out

-x
+Similar too the Register and Login the user can Logout by clicking on "Logout" to the top right in the header

 <img src="images-for-readme/logout-link.jpg" width="700" height="auto">

 <span style="color:#1591ea;font-weight:700;font-size:20px">
-Syllabus with Units (Header)*
+Syllabus with Units*
 </span>

-The course Syllabus is showing directly underneath the header and can almost be considered as a part of the header since it is always showing or at least so it was intended but due to technical restrictions with Django Views the user need to return to this view with a back-button after each time having visited a view.
-Please see more on the planned (but not yet implemented) features in the "Features to implement in the future"
+The course Syllabus is showing directly underneath the header and can almost be considered a part of the header since it is always showing or at least so it was intended but due to technical restrictions with Django Views the user need to return to this view with a back-button after each time having visited a view.

 <img src="images-for-readme/syllabus-with-units.jpg" width="700" height="auto">

 <span style="color:#1591ea;font-weight:700;font-size:20px">
-## Unit (Main)
+Unit
 </span>

-A teaching unit, or simply a unit, is like the smallest headline in a textbook, e.g. "the Area-rule" which could be filled with text or images on the topic.
+The collection of teaching unit is the core of the app.
+A unit, is like the smallest headline in a textbook, e.g. "the Area-rule" which could be filled with text or images on a small topic.
+If another unit should wish to be selected the user first need to return to via the "Back to Syllabus"-button

-Pace control should also calculate the average time you spend on a unit, average this out and base average time spent on a unit based on a smart algorithm utilysing this data.

-Places can be favourited/unfavourited by clicking on the heart icon.
-•	Introduction
-•	Cheat sheet
-•	Module recap
-•	Review
-•	Dependent Context unit
-•	User defined
-•	Headlines
-•	Photos
-•	Videos
-•	Formulas
-•	Links
-•	Etc.

-Please see: "Features to implement in the future" for a description of planned features for the Unit

 <img src="images-for-readme/unit-top.jpg" width="700" height="auto">